 God created the cosmos, pronounced it good, and made humans in his image.
 He gave them a beautiful place to live and work.
 Yet, tragically, they tossed it all away for the chance to be like gods themselves.
 So God set about to put things right.
 God chose a people, Abraham and his descendants, through whom this restoration would proceed.
-In the end, God, in the person of Jesus Christ, did for Israel and all humanity what they were and we still are unable to do for ourselves - simply to love God and to love neighbor, thereby enabling the rescue of God's people and the restoration of God's good creation.
+In the end, God, in the person of Jesus Christ, did for Israel and all humanity what they were and we still are unable to do for ourselves - simply to love God and to love neighbor, enabling the rescue of God's people and the restoration of God's good creation.

 It is this restoration of God's creation that is depicted at the end of Revelation with the arrival of the new heaven and new earth.
+These chapters are about the final consummation of the Missio Dei.